-Once you have the research user account, you will be able to submit a study registration form [link].
+Once you login to StepUp for Dementia Research with your research user account, you will be able to submit a study registration form.
 StepUp for Dementia Research administration will contact you to arrange for your user training online, face-to-face or via web video.
 Training sessions are run each month.
 Recruitment for your studies can only commence upon completion of training.

 When a study is approved and created to the system by StepUp for Dementia Research administration, ‘matching criteria’ are set based on factors such as diagnosis, location, clinical information, or age, according to your selection criteria.
 Our algorithm will then identify a list of potential volunteers, and you will be able to see their contact details, geographical area and any medical information they have entered.

 To use StepUp for Dementia Research you will need to ensure that your study has the appropriate ethics approval from a Human Research Ethics Committee (HREC).
 If you have not yet applied for ethics approval, you will need to state that you will be recruiting volunteers through StepUp for Dementia Research on your application.
 StepUp for Dementia Research provides wording for your study to use.
 If you have already obtained ethics approval, you will need to submit an amendment to your HREC to explain that you will use StepUp for Dementia Research for recruitment.

 Yes.
 Access to StepUp for Dementia Research is strictly controlled and limited to authorised researchers.
 As part of your training, StepUp for Dementia Research will explain the rules and procedures and provide you with access to all appropriate usage protocols.
 You will be expected to follow these protocols at all times.